-The 2023 Recommended Budget of \$521.0 million represents a decrease from the 2022 revised budget of 4.6 percent.
-Property tax rates are estimated at 29.370 mills for Sedgwick County and 17.889 mills for Fire District 1.
+The 2023 budget of \$520.9 million represents a decrease from the 2022 revised budget of 5.2 percent.
+Property tax rates are 29.368 mills for Sedgwick County and 17.912 mills for Fire District 1.

-■ Budgeted Revenue
+Budgeted Revenue

 The 2023 operating budget is comprised of five fund types.
 They include the General Fund, Debt Service Fund, Special Revenue Funds (both property-tax and non-property-tax-supported), Enterprise Funds, and Internal Service Funds.
-Revenues among all operating funds total \$465,871,408.
-Among the five fund types, the largest is the General Fund, with an estimated property-tax rate of 24.929 mills for the 2023 Recommended Budget.
+Revenues among all operating funds total \$465,808,446.
+Among the five fund types, the largest is the General Fund, with an property-tax rate of 24.926 mills for the 2023 budget.
 The General Fund is the primary funding source for the majority of services financed with local resources, including the BOCC, Sheriff, District Attorney, the Elections Office, the Health Department, and the Community Developmental Disability Organization.
 Beginning in 2022, the General Fund also became the primary source for EMS, Noxious Weeds, and some elements of COMCARE.

-The second largest fund type is Special Revenue Funds, which includes both property-tax and non-property-tax-supported funds.
+The second largest fund type is Special Revenue Funds, which includes both property-tax and nonproperty-tax-supported funds.
 These funds were established to account for revenue sources which can only be expended for specific purposes.
 Some County services funded with Special Revenue Funds include aging services and highway funding, as well as Federal COVID-19 response and stimulus funding.
-For 2023, revenue collections in Special Revenue Funds are budgeted at \$135.1 million, of which a portion is generated from an estimated aggregate property-tax levy of 2.581 mills for County funds and an estimated 17.889 mills for Fire District 1.
+For 2023, revenue collections in Special Revenue Funds are budgeted at \$135.1 million, of which a portion is generated from an aggregate property-tax levy of 2.581 mills for County funds and an estimated 17.912 mills for Fire District 1.

-With an estimated property-tax mill levy rate of 1.860 mills, the Debt Service Fund, also known as the Bond & Interest Fund, provides for the retirement of all County general obligation, special assessment, and Public Building Commission (PBC) bonds.
+With a property-tax mill levy rate of 1.861 mills, the Debt Service Fund, also known as the Bond & Interest Fund, provides for the retirement of all County general obligation, special assessment, and Public Building Commission (PBC) bonds.
 The final two fund types include Enterprise and Internal Service Funds.
 Enterprise Funds are used to budget for INTRUST Bank Arena.
 Internal Service Funds are used to budget for employee benefits, Fleet Management, and Risk Management.